noeliarico/aggregation/docs/source/index.rst

 - Use the ``from_int_to_factoradic`` function to obtain the factorial representation
 - Use the
-- An icon :fas:`spinner;sd-bg-primary sd-bg-text-primary`, some more text.

 An example of how to obtain the factorial representation for all the possible